la2050/archive/_projects/2015/learning-to-save-lives-training-future-lifeguards-and-water-rescuers.md

   youth to a career choice in water safety.
 project_image: 'https://img.youtube.com/vi/U-UzxBOeJm8/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/U-UzxBOeJm8'
-'In one to three sentences, please describe your proposal.': >- Geared for youth ages 9-17, the Open Water Junior Lifeguard Program operates during the summer at two open water locations within the City.
-Taught by certified lifeguards, our Program is  competitive and rigorous, providing instruction in physical conditioning, competition skills, and the use of professional lifesaving equipment.
-Our Program is designed to educate and impassion youth to appreciate and respect the marine environment and introduce youth to a career choice in water safety.
 Where will you be working?:
   - San Fernando Valley
   - South Bay